dmuth/grafana-network-monitor/README.md

 - `cp hosts.txt.sample hosts.txt` to set up your `hosts.txt` file
 - Run `docker-compose up` to start up the environment.
-  - To spin up a "lite" version: `./bin/start-lite.sh`
-  - The lite version doesn't run SEPTA, Telegraf, or anything not related to pinging of hosts
 - Go to http://localhost:3000/ and log into Grafana with login/pass of `admin/admin`.
 - [Create an API with Admin access](http://localhost:3000/org/apikeys)
 - Spawn a shell in the `tools` container and import the dashboards and data sources into Grafana
-  - `docker-compose exec tools bash`
+  - `docker-compose exec -e API_KEY=YOUR_API_KEY tools bash`
-  - `export API_KEY=YOUR_API_KEY`
+  - `/mnt/bin/manage-data-sources.py --api-key ${API_KEY}`
   - `cat /mnt/config/dashboards.json | /mnt/bin/manage-dashboards.py --import --api-key ${API_KEY}`
-  - `/mnt/bin/manage-data-sources.py --api-key ${API_KEY}`
   - Type `exit` to exit the shell in that container
-- At this point, your Data Source (Loki and Prometheus) and Dashboards have been loaded, with the latter available at http://localhost:3000/dashboards.
+- At this point, your Data Source (Loki) and Dashboards have been loaded, with the latter available at http://localhost:3000/dashboards.

 ## List of Endpoints